tesla1618/asyncr/README.md

 ## Technologies Used

-ChronoSync is built using the following technologies, which provide a robust and scalable foundation for the application:
+Asyncr is built using the following technologies, which provide a robust and scalable foundation for the application:

 - **Next.js**: A React framework that enables server-side rendering, allowing for improved performance and SEO optimization.
 - **Tailwind CSS**: A utility-first CSS framework that enables rapid and responsive styling, ensuring a modern and visually appealing user interface.